Causes of Failure of 1956 Constitution of Pakistan:

 A country can not become a developed country unless and until it completes its Democratic process.
 Unfortunately, there is only one people’s government which completed its five years.

 The Other governments could not complete their period because of either leg-pulling by the politicians or the intervention of the army which played Havoc with the democratic process.
-Bureaucracy played an important role in the failure of the 1956 constitution
+Bureaucracy played an important role in the failure of 1956 constitution

 9. Lack of Education: